• Skip to primary navigation

 While the potatoes are boiling you can prepare your Mediterranean greens.
 Start by removing any tough stems from your greens to make sure all is cooking quickly and evenly.
 Once you have cleared the toughest bits away from the leaves, slice four cloves of garlic into nice big, but not thick, slices.

-Add the leaves to a pan with the water, 3 tbsp oil, salt and pepper.
+Add the leaves to a pan with the water, 3 tablespoon oil, salt and pepper.
 I like to put a see-through lid on top of my greens at this point to lock all the goodness into the dish and to be able to keep an eye on it.
 After about 5 minutes on medium heat, the greens should have wilted.
 At this point I like to turn the greens so that all sides get an even cooking time.

 Serve sauteed greens and potatoes with a few slices of white baguette or flat-bread if you want.
 I tend to drizzle the bread with some olive oil and scatter some coarse sea salt over it.